duniter/duniter/doc/UCP.md

 Merkle URL pointing to a set of all PGP public key registered by the node.
 Mainly used for synchronization purposes.

-### Peering
+### UCG messages

 #### Self

 This API is special, as it does not deal with HTTP received data.
-This set of URL gives peering informations according to *a node's configuration*.
+This set of URLs gives peering informations according to *a node's configuration*.

 Flow | Interfaces
 ---- | -----------